 Your local Resource and Referral Agency (R&R) , is also available to help you find a child care facility.

-HOW DO I CHOOSE A DAY CARE THAT'S RIGHT FOR MY CHILD?The Department has a form, LIC 9212 , Family Child Care Consumer Awareness Information, which contains information on:
+HOW DO I CHOOSE A DAY CARE THAT'S RIGHT FOR MY CHILD?The Family Child Care Consumer Awareness Information form (LIC 9212) contains information on:

 - Parent responsibilities